cryptsetup-reencrypt - Man Page

 Luks2 Reencryption

-With <device> parameter cryptsetup looks up active <device> dm mapping.
-If no active mapping is detected, it starts offline LUKS2 reencryption otherwise online reencryption takes place.
+With the <device> parameter, cryptsetup looks up the active <device> dm mapping.
+If no active mapping is detected, it starts offline LUKS2 reencryption; otherwise, online reencryption occurs.

 To resume already initialized or interrupted reencryption, just run the cryptsetup reencrypt command again to continue the reencryption operation.
 Reencryption may be resumed with different --resilience or --hotzone-size unless implicit datashift resilience mode is used: either encrypt mode with --reduce-device-size option or decrypt mode with original LUKS2 header exported in --header file.

-If the reencryption process was interrupted abruptly (reencryption process crash, system crash, poweroff) it may require recovery.
-The recovery is currently run automatically on next activation (action open) when needed or explicitly by user (action repair).
+If the reencryption process was interrupted abruptly (reencryption process crash, system crash, or power off), it may require recovery.
+The recovery is run automatically on next activation (action open) when needed or explicitly by the user (action repair).

-Optional parameter <new_name> takes effect only with encrypt option and it activates device <new_name> immediately after encryption initialization gets finished.
-That’s useful when device needs to be ready as soon as possible and mounted (used) before full data area encryption is completed.
+The optional parameter <new_name> takes effect only with the encrypt option, and it activates device <new_name> immediately after encryption initialization is finished.
+That’s useful when the device needs to be ready as soon as possible and mounted (used) before full data area encryption is completed.

 Luks1 Reencryption

-Current working directory must be writable and temporary files created during reencryption must be present.
-During reencryption process the LUKS1 device is marked unavailable and must be offline (no dm-crypt mapping or mounted filesystem).
+The current working directory must be writable, and temporary files created during reencryption must be present.
+During reencryption, the LUKS1 device is marked unavailable and must be offline (no dm-crypt mapping or mounted filesystem).

 WARNING: The LUKS1 reencryption code is not resistant to hardware or kernel failures during reencryption (you can lose your data in this case).